JasmineOuO/MeaningfulNonsense/src/pages/blog/11-04-2020-beyond-the-edge.md

 He snorted, “Yeah no kidding.”

 Then it was silent again.
-I could feel the way he wanted to say something but he felt conflicted to do so again.
+I could feel the way he wanted to say something and his confliction to do so again.
 But then his eyes became focused.
 “I miss him too.”

-Suddenly, everything went tense.
-Stop talking about him.
+Suddenly, everything went tense. *Stop talking about him*.
 Even when he wasn't in my head, he’s still there.
 But I just nodded in agreement.

 “What happened to him was horrible and shouldn’t have ever happened.”
 Then he turned his body towards me and continued, “But what happened to him was not your fault.”